RomanLabsIO/assembly_for_raspberry_pi_bare_metal/1_Hello_World/README.md

 #### Objectives

-1. Get acquainted with the process of compiling bare metal code with gcc
+1. Get familiar with the process of compiling bare metal code with gcc
-2. Have a first look and feel at assembly
 3. Get familiar with how we'll be visualizing tests in the screen

-**NOTE:** Don't worry too much about all the additional code (uart.c, uart.h, main.c, gpio.h, etc).
-This will be covered later in detail.
-For now it's used for getting an output to the screen.
+4. Learn the process of testing our code on QEMU
+4. Learn the process of testing our code on the Pi

 #### Instructions